-Up to 4 in 5 people with PTSD also have other mental health problems - for example, depression, persistent anxiety, panic attacks, phobias, drug abuse or alcohol abuse.
+Up to 4 in 5 people with PTSD also have other mental health problems such as depression, persistent anxiety, panic attacks or phobias, or misuse drugs or alcohol.

 Having a mental health disorder before the trauma seems to increase your chance of developing PTSD.
 But also, having PTSD seems to increase your risk of developing other mental health disorders.

 You may need no treatment if your symptoms are mild, particularly if the trauma happened less than a month previously.
 However, if your symptoms are prolonged and moderate or severe, treatment can help you to adjust.
 If you have severe symptoms 2-4 weeks after the incident, you are likely to need treatment.